 Shenzhen, Guangdong Province, China

 Designated as China’s first Special Economic Zone in 1980, Shenzhen quickly transformed from a small fishing village to a major metropolis, but development of the urban public realm lagged behind rapid population growth.
-As part of creating a parks system along the shoreline, the Nanshan Urban Management Bureau brought in the Shanghai office of SWA to create the Shekou Promenade and reconnect adjoining neighborhoods to the Shenzhen Bay.
+As part of creating a parks system along the shoreline, the Nanshan Urban Management Bureau brought in the Houston office of SWA to create the Shekou Promenade and reconnect adjoining neighborhoods to the Shenzhen Bay.
 The four-mile (6 km) promenade’s pedestrian and bicycle lanes meander through trees, lawns, and gardens of native tall grasses.

 A plaza hosts events and gatherings, surrounded by an undulating landscape that recalls the region’s mountains.
 An elevated overlook and a waterside terrace provide views of the bay, and a pedestrian bridge links the promenade to the rest of the new park system.
 Art installations reference the coastline’s industrial past, the city’s skyline, and elements of the marine environment.
 Completed in 2017, the promenade integrates with the harbor’s active fishing trade without disruption.